Single-Family, Townhome, or Condo in Greater Seattle: A Buyer's Comparison

 Financing: Condos require the building to be on a Fannie Mae or FHA approved list, or go through spot approval.
 Buildings with high investor ownership, pending litigation, or underfunded reserves may not qualify for standard financing.
 Verify warrantability before going under contract.

-Who it usually works for: Buyers who prioritize location, walkability, or lower maintenance responsibility, and who are comfortable with shared building governance.
+Who it usually works for: Buyers who prioritize location, walkability, amenities, or lower exterior-maintenance responsibility, and who are comfortable with shared building governance.

 Monthly cost comparison: what to actually calculate